Shoofly/Guest-Author-Name/readme.txt

 1. Override the post Author
 2. Post with Guest Author
 == Changelog ==
+= 3.1 change priority to work with Pretty author box
 = 3.0
 * Fix code to work with Jetpack Subscriptions & Open Graph Tags.
 Known issue: The author link for posts sent to subscribers will link to the actual post author, not the guest author.
 This appears to be a possible limitation of Jetpack.
 * 2.0